apache/yunikorn-site/docs/user_guide/deployment_modes.md

 Plugin mode is currently very new and has therefore not yet reached the maturity level of standard mode.

-To activate plugin mode when deploying with Helm, set the variable `enableSchedulerPlugin` to true.
+To activate plugin mode when deploying with Helm, set the variable `enableSchedulerPlugin` to `true`.